telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

         [ "y2", "number" ]
     ]);

 If you include the above JavaScript code, you can then use `DISTANCE` in formulas.
-For example, you can type in a cell `=DISTANCE(2, 2, 5, 6)` to find the distance between coordinate points `(2,2)` and `(5,6)`, or you can use the function in combined expressions such as `=DISTANCE(0, 0, 1, 1) + DISTANCE(2, 2, 5, 6)`, etc.
+For example, to find the distance between coordinate points `(2,2)` and `(5,6)`, type in a cell `=DISTANCE(2, 2, 5, 6)`.
+Optionally, you can use the function in combined expressions such as `=DISTANCE(0, 0, 1, 1) + DISTANCE(2, 2, 5, 6)`.

-Note that in the above example `defineFunction` returns an object that has an `args` method.
-Using it, you can specify the expected types of arguments.
-If the function is called with mismatching argument types, the spreadsheet runtime will automatically return an error and your implementation will not even be called.
-This frees you from manually writing code that does argument type checking, and provides a nice declarative syntax instead.
+In the above example, `defineFunction` returns an object that has an `args` method.
+You can use it to specify the expected types of arguments.
+If the function is called with mismatching argument types, the runtime of the Spreadsheet automatically returns an error and your implementation is not called.
+This spares the time for manually writing code that does argument type checking and provides a nice declarative syntax instead.

 ### Asynchronous Primitives

-Suppose you have a way to retrieve currency information from some remote server, you can define a primitive to make this information available in formulas.
-Note that we call `argsAsync` instead of `args` to define an asynchronous function.
+To retrieve currency information from a remote server, define a primitive to make this information available in formulas.
+To define an asynchronous function, call `argsAsync` instead of `args`.

 ###### Example